-Before you buy a fascinator for that upcoming wedding or day at the races, consider making your own.
-You’re unlikely to find a store-bought fascinator that suits your style as well as any you could design yourself.
+Before you splash out on a new hat for that special occasion coming up, consider making your own fascinator instead.
+You’re unlikely to find a store-bought hat or fascinator that suits your style as well as any you could design yourself.

-There’s a sense of satisfaction in making something, and it’s not as hard as you might think.
-In this blog, we look at how to make a fascinator.
+It’s not as hard as you might think to make your own fascinator.
 Whether you’re a dab hand at millinery or a complete beginner, this is something anyone can do.
+Read on to learn how to make a simple fascinator.

 What is a fascinator?